Ravali-wow/mymlproject-/README.md

 python -m src.exception_handler ---------- to run a file present in src package

+#To push our local repo to remote git server.
+1.git add . ----------------adds to git
-git push origin main------------to push from origin of repository to main repository present in git hub server
+2.git push origin main------------to push from origin of repository to main repository present in git hub server 3.git commit -m "CommitName"-------------it commits the pushed repo in git server

+#To download a library
+1,add that requirement in requirements.txt
+2.run 'pip install -r requirements.txt'

+#To upgrade pip or install latest version of pip
+1. run 'python -m pip install --upgrade pip'

+#Got this error
+conda : The term 'conda' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again --resolved this by adding bin and Scripts of anaconda prompt to env variables of my account --in anaconda prompt, give 'where conda' to fetch paths